Bulletin Announcement: DuBois

 Use this in your 04/20/2025 bulletin

 Millions of Christians around the world celebrate the Resurrection today.
 It all began simply on the first Easter with one person telling another: “Mary told Peter” and “they believed.”
-Faith is passed one person to another; it is caught, not taught and parents are the most effective persons to pass faith to their children.
+Faith is passed from one person to another; it is caught, not taught, and parents are the most effective at passing faith to their children.

 A Family Perspective 4-27-2025